240 – Dress Code

 4. Makeup may not be worn by male employees.

-F. Jewelry
+F. Eyelashes

 G. Glasses and Sunglasses